byu-cpe/ecen224/_labs/camera.md

 - Copy your `remove_color_channel` and `or_filter` functions into `image.c` from your Image Lab code.
 You will be using this code later on.

-- We have change the contents of the viewer folder slightly.
+- We have changed the contents of the viewer folder slightly.
 Make sure your code works as expected.
 If it doesn't fix it.

 - Assign the right button to do what the center button did in the previous lab.
 When you push the d-pad to the right position, the file that is selected should be displayed.